-Last week, I bought a new winter coat and worn it everyday since.
-It’s fluffy and I love it, what I’m wearing underneath barely matters, just throw on the coat.
-Right there, is a good thing about autumn, the clothes, effortless-throw-on coats, woolly jumpers, soon to be worn; woolly tights.
+Last week, I bought a new winter coat and have worn it everyday since.
+It’s fluffy and I love it.
+What I’m wearing underneath barely matters, just throw on the coat.
+Right there, is a good thing about autumn – the clothes.
+Effortless-throw-on coats, woolly jumpers, soon to be worn woolly tights.
 Boots and wellies.

 Every morning we walk past a big tree that sits just within the perimeter of a church.
 This morning its top leaves are golden again a bright blue sky.
 Crisp sunshine and steamy breaths.
 I have this thing with autumn, it brings a distinct sense of melancholy as the evenings draw in and temperatures drop, the leaves turn.
 Today, I reminded myself, I can feel blue at the grey or I can relish the gold.
 The beauty of having a blog is the snap-shots of events and moods it reflects.
 Over the last week, I’ve been reflecting back on posts written last winter and the winter before.
 It’s taught me a few things.

 Bristol is brilliant in the summer, there are festivals and events and it takes a little effort to see people or find things to do, often there is something going on-on our very door step.
 Bristol delivers summer on plate, mostly with a side of sunshine.
-In the North, our summers were different, we sought out more things to do; exploring the Peak, long days in local parks.
-Come September a grey cloud descended, mornings misty, a distinct shift in the season, sunny autumn days relished and cherished and yet the seasons flowed more one into the other.
-We still spent long days in the park and explored the Peak, we just wrapped up warmer.
+In the North, our summers were different.
+We sought out more things to do; exploring the Peak District, long days in local parks.
+Come September a grey cloud descended, mornings misty, a distinct shift in the season.
+The odd sunny autumn days relished and cherished.
+Yet the activities of the seasons flowed one into the other.
+We still spent long days in the park and explored the Peak.
+We just wrapped up warmer.

 In Bristol, as things slow into autumn, I miss the activity of summer.
 Bristol is a vibrant city, the things to do are there, I just have to look a little bit harder.
 Make a little more effort.
 Wrap up warmer and get out.
 This is cosy season and I love cosy.
 Cushions, candles and blankets.
 The Hygge vibe, hibernating, thick socks and sweat pants.
-Enjoying home, living more inside than out, re-finding the home.
-September saw me clearing cupboards and re-organising shelves, subconsciously nesting for winter.
+Enjoying home, living more inside than out.
+Re-finding the home.
+September saw me clearing cupboards and re-organising shelves.
+Subconsciously nesting for winter.
 Preparing the space we will live in a little more, than we did over the summer.
-Instead of weekends out of the house, the changes in seasons bring slower mornings, longer evenings.
+Instead of weekends out of the house, changes in the season bring slower mornings, longer evenings.
 PJ Sundays.
 Fireside afternoons of films.
 Slow cooking.
-Autumn winter is for home living.
+Autumn and winter is for home living.
 Ignoring the outside world, flicking the channel on potentially bad presidents and hard Brexits.
 Instead, I’m turning on fairy lights and re-finding old films.

-For a long time, if anyone asked I couldn’t really say what this blog was about, but I think I’ve found some themes that suit this space and can happily say ‘lifestyle, home and the odd bit of travel’.
-For the coming months; ‘positive living’, less reactive (trying to improve my mood) more pro-active, making good moods.
-Today, I’ve sought a change of scene, enjoyed a splash of low sunshine, ordered a herbal tea to improve my sleep patterns (it’s working, thanks too for the magnesium tips) and cake, because this blog is 6 and who needs reason more than that for cake?
+For a long time, if anyone asked I couldn’t really say what this blog was about.
+I think I’ve found some themes that suit this space and can happily say; ‘lifestyle, home and the odd bit of travel’.
+For the coming months; ‘positive living’.
+Less reactive (trying to improve my mood) more pro-active.
+Making good moods.
+Today, I’ve sought a change of scene, enjoyed a splash of low sunshine, ordered a herbal tea to improve my sleep patterns (it’s working, thanks too for the magnesium tips) and cake.
+Because this blog is 6 and who needs a reason more than that for cake?

-There are stats and accolades and opportunities, but the thing that makes a blog is the people who read and comment, likes and shares, without all that its pretty bleak and no amount of the other stuff makes-up for a lovely comment.
+There are stats and accolades and opportunities.
+The thing that makes a blog is the people who read and comment.
+Without all that it is pretty bleak.
+No amount of the other stuff makes-up for a lovely comment.
 So thank you.